eranchetz/kuberbs/README.md

 If you just want to use KubeRBS (instead of building it from source yourself), please follow instructions in this section.
 You need a Kubernetes 1.10 or newer cluster.
 You can install Kuberbs on any Kubernetes cluster either on perm or in the cloud.
-Kuberbs supports metrcis from DataDog or Stackdriver
+Kuberbs supports metrics from DataDog or Stackdriver

-## GKE Specfifc Setup
+## GKE Specific Setup
 You'll also need the Google Cloud SDK.
 You can install the Google Cloud SDK (which also installs kubectl) [here](https://cloud.google.com/sdk).